 Arsenal go into the international break on a high following a string of good results.
 They beat Brighton at home 2-0 after traveling to Belarus to dispatch BATE Borisov in the Europa League.
 Add that to wins over Bournemouth, FC Cologne, Doncaster and West Brom, as well as the great draw at the Bridge, and the Gunner’s early-season struggles seem to have dissipated somewhat.
 Since they won’t play again until the 14th, a trip to Watford, let’s take a look at the players who haven’t been around lately.
 Here is the Arsenal Loan Watch October 2017.

 Arsenal Loan Watch October 2017

 After making a big-money move to the Emirates last season, Lucas Perez found his play time limited.
 He nearly made another transfer during January, but Wenger convinced the Spaniard to stick around.

 Sadly, nothing changed for the striker, and he now finds himself back at former club Deportivo La Coruna on loan for the season.

-Lucas Perez made his second debut for the team on September 10th against Real Sociedad, but was unable to prevent his side form losing 4-2 at home.
+Lucas Perez made his second debut for the team on September 10th against Real Sociedad but was unable to prevent his side from losing 4-2 at home.
 The striker came on in the 49′ with his team down 2-1.

 Perez has come off the bench twice so far this year, in his first two appearances for Deportivo.
 Since then he has made three starts, and scored in his most recent game, a 2-1 win over Getafe.